Last updated: 9 SEPT. 2022

-To further develop our Identity Services, we train our computers to recognize specific patterns in information and make predictions about new sets of information based on those patterns.
+As part of this work, we train our computers to recognize specific patterns in information and make predictions about new sets of information based on those patterns.
 This is known as machine learning.
-We’ve gathered a substantial and unique set of images from around the world, from which we can train our machine learning models to locate and extract the information in documents, to detect fraudulent documents, and to engage in facial verification.
+We’ve gathered a substantial and unique set of images and fraud data from around the world, from which we can train our machine learning models to locate and extract the information in documents, to detect fraud, and to engage in facial verification.

 We also train our human analysts to perform those tasks so they can assist when our machine learning models aren’t best suited for the task or are still learning.
-Sometimes, we’ll also re-run and re-submit checks to ensure our Identity Services are working properly, particularly when testing a new feature or service for quality assurance.
+Sometimes, we’ll also re-run and re-submit checks to ensure our Identity Services are working properly, particularly when testing a new feature or service for quality checks.
 Together, these developments help make Onfido’s Identity Services stronger and safer for all clients and users.

 Sharing Information Outside Onfido

+To any other person where we have your consent to the disclosure, a legitimate legal reason for doing so or where we have been instructed to share the information on behalf of our clients.
 For example, if a client has configured the Identity Services to check whether an identity document has been previously identified as lost, stolen, fraudulent, or otherwise compromised by a government or other external party, Onfido may share that compromised identity document on behalf of that client, and the government or other external party may retain a copy to the extent they consider it necessary, proportionate, and lawful.
-Under the instruction of clients, Onfido currently shares identity documents with the UK Metropolitan Police as part of their Amberhill Database for such purposes.
+Under the instruction of clients and as permitted by applicable law, Onfido currently shares identity documents with the UK Metropolitan Police as part of their Amberhill Database for such purposes.

 Whenever legally possible, we seek to protect the information we share by imposing contractual privacy and security safeguards on the recipient of the information.
 This is particularly important in cases where the recipient is located in a country that has different or lesser privacy laws than those of the country where the information was originally collected.
 In some cases, however, it’s not possible for us to do so — for example, when we have a legal obligation to disclose information to a government authority and that government authority isn’t willing to enter into such contractual safeguards.